husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 ![image](/assets/img/howToStart/configuration_4.png)

 5\.
 Turn on your CORE2-ROS.
-Wait 20 - 30s until Linux system on SBC boot and hold hCfg button for more then 2 sec.
+Wait 20 - 30s until Linux system on SBC boot and hold hCfg button for more than 2 sec.
 Controller will be in configuration mode after that.
 Now connect to Wi-Fi:

 name: HusarionConfigXXXX
 password: husarion